 RDA: 15 mg/day, with an Upper Limit of 1000 mg/day

 The vitamin’s only role in our bodies is to act as an antioxidant.
 An antioxidant donates electrons to free radicals – rogue electrons causing damage to our tissues – in order to stabilize them and cease their rampage.
 More specifically, Vitamin E stops free radicals from creating even more free radicals, halting any domino effect that may occur.
 This way, the vitamin protects our cells against damage, and keeps red blood cells and polyunsaturated fatty acids (PUFAs) from oxidation.

-Not getting enough of this nutrient isn’t a common occurrence.
+It’s rare to have a Vitamin E deficiency.
 In fact, it’s most likely related to diseases like cystic fibrosis that inhibits the absorption of fat (and therefore fat-soluble vitamins).
 However, a lack of the vitamin causes red blood cells to rupture, most likely caused by the oxidation of the PUFAs in the cell membranes.
 Neurological effects may occur, as well, like muscle weakness and impaired vision and speech.

 Where can I find Vitamin E in the diet?

-As you’d expect, Vitamin E is found in foods that contain lipids.
-Vegetable oils, nuts and seeds, and wheat germ are rich in the nutrient.
+Since it’s a fat-soluble vitamin, Vitamin E is found in foods that contain fat!
+Vegetable oils, nuts and seeds, salmon, avocados, olives, leafy greens like spinach or broccoli, and wheat germ are rich in the nutrient.
 (Wheat germ is part of the whole grain.
 Processed, “white” flours and grains do not have the germ, and therefore don’t have the nutrients!)
-Vitamin E is just another great reason not to be afraid of fats in the diet!
+Vitamin E is just another great reason not to be afraid of fats in your diet!

 What are some of your favorite sources of Vitamin E?
 I can’t pick…I love asparagus, broccoli, avocado, salmon, nuts and seeds…I love it all!